nextcloud/documentation/admin_manual/configuration_database/linux_database_configuration.rst

   psql -Uusername -dnextcloud

-To access a MySQL installation on a different machine, add the -h option with the respective host name::
+To access a PostgreSQL installation on a different machine, add the -h option with the respective host name::

   psql -Uusername -dnextcloud -h HOSTNAME